chrisvfritz/rails-javascript-integrations/README.md

 - __[master..vue-browserify](https://github.com/chrisvfritz/rails-javascript-integrations/compare/master...vue-browserify)__
 - __[master..vue-webpack](https://github.com/chrisvfritz/rails-javascript-integrations/compare/master...vue-webpack)__

-## FAQ

-### What about examples using [React instead of Vue](https://vuejs.org/guide/comparison.html#React)?

-I've used React pretty heavily for over 2 years.
-I still do sometimes.
-Many companies and individual developers I work with still think of me as "the React guy".
-I'm grateful for React.
-It was instrumental in helping me understand the value of component-based UI development.

-Please consider this when I say Vue makes me happier and more productive in every scenario.
-Try it - it might do the same for you.
-[The docs](https://vuejs.org/guide/index.html) are so good that you can learn the essentials and be building non-trivial applications in less than a day.

-### What about examples using Angular 2?
-They use components, right?

-The way Angular 2 is engineered, even the simplest possible integration would be more complex than all but the most advanced one currently included here.
-I've also never met anyone who's worked with both Vue 2 and Angular 2, then preferred Angular.

-If you're just a TypeScript fan though, there's good news!
-Vue offers [officially supported type definitions](https://github.com/vuejs/vue/tree/dev/types) and [a component decorator](https://github.com/vuejs/vue-class-component).

 ## Contributing

 If you notice a mistake, room for improvement, or have questions, issues and pull requests are very welcome. :smile: